All Products

 • lifecycleHookId: the ID of the lifecycle hook.
 Default value: ${lifecycleHookId}.

-• lifecycleActionToken: the token of the lifecycle hook.
+• lifecycleActionToken: the token of the lifecycle action.
 You can use the token to end the timeout period of the lifecycle hook ahead of schedule.
 Default value: ${lifecycleActionToken}

 • scalingGroupId: the ID of the scaling group in which the scaling activity is executed.
 Default value: ${scalingGroupId}.

-• You can view the details of the OOS template that you specify in the OOS console.
+Note You can obtain template parameter information in the OOS console.

 Test lifecycle hook.